a16z/halmos/README.md

 Once it passes, you can also run **symbolic testing** to check the same properties for **all possible inputs** (up to a certain bound):
 ```
-$ symtest
+$ halmos
 [FAIL] testTotalPriceBuggy(uint96,uint32) (paths: 6, time: 0.10s, bounds: [])
 Counterexample: [p_price_uint96 = 39614081294025656978550816768, p_quantity_uint32 = 1073741824]
 ```

-_(In this particular example, symtest found an input that violates the assertion, which was missed by the fuzzer!)_
+_(In this particular example, Halmos found an input that violates the assertion, which was missed by the fuzzer!)_

 ## Disclaimer